Master of Social Work

 For current MSW students, the professional conduct procedures are as follows:

-With advance written approval from the program director/designee, the student may choose to have a silent observer attend the meeting.
+With advance written approval from the Program Director/designee, the student may choose to have a silent observer attend the meeting.
 This does not include attorneys.
 The presence of attorneys at the meeting is not permitted as the meeting is not meant to function as a court of law.
 The silent observer may not participate directly in the meeting.
 Failure to comply with these rules may result in the removal of the silent observer or the termination of the meeting.
 One five-minute recess may be requested during the meeting if the student wishes to consult with the silent observer.

 During the meeting, the faculty member(s) will identify the behaviors of concern, discuss the behavioral concerns with the student, solicit the student’s response to the behavioral concerns in question, and advise the student as to appropriate means of remediating the behavioral concerns.
 The staff member will document the meeting's proceedings.
-After the meeting, the program director will provide a written summary of the meeting to the student, including the identified behaviors of concern, the advisement provided by faculty, the student's response during the meeting, and any additional advisement for remediating the behavioral concerns warranted by the meeting's proceedings.
+After the meeting, the Program Director will provide a written summary of the meeting to the student, including the identified behaviors of concern, the advisement provided by faculty, the student's response during the meeting, and any additional advisement for remediating the behavioral concerns warranted by the meeting's proceedings.

 The following conditions automatically require a Step One meeting if the student has not yet had a Step One meeting, or a Step Two meeting if the student has previously had a Step One meeting but not a Step Two meeting: